• In 2013, graduates were awarded over $9,000,000 in scholarships.

 • In the Class of 2013, the top 25% have achieve approximately nine points higher than the national average on the ACT.

 • The Briarcrest faculty averages 16 years of teaching experience.
-Over fifty percent of our faculty members hold post-graduate degrees.
+Seventy-four faculty members have Master's degrees, 2 have EdD degrees and 2 have JD degrees.
 Forty faculty members are alumni.

 • Our student to faculty ratio is 11:1 and class average size is about 18 students per classroom.